Commercial astronaut

 A commercial astronaut is a person who is a crew member of a privately-owned spacecraft.

-The FAA launched the commercial astronaut designation in 2004 to promote commercial innovation for spaceflight and was awarding commercial astronaut wings to non-astronaut people that flew into space.
-The program was ended in 2022 with the rise of commercial space tourism that involved non-crew-controlled space craft that are either ground-controlled or autonomously controlled entirely by on-board computers, with people flying into space as such non-crew members are designated as spaceflight participant instead.
+The designation was established by the Federal Aviation Administration (FAA) in 2004 to promote innovations in commercial spaceflight.
+FAA was awarding wings to people that flew into space.
+The program was ended in 2022 with the rise of commercial space tourism that involved spacecraft that are either ground-controlled or autonomously controlled entirely by on-board computers; people flying into space as such non-crew members are designated as spaceflight participants instead.

 Criteria

 The definition of "astronaut" and the criteria for determining who has achieved human spaceflight vary.
 The Fédération Aéronautique Internationale defines spaceflight as any flight over 100 km of altitude.
 In the United States, professional, military, and commercial astronauts who travel above an altitude of 50 mi are eligible to be awarded astronaut wings.
 Until 2003, professional space travelers were sponsored and trained exclusively by governments, whether by the military or by civilian space agencies.
 However, with the first sub-orbital flight by the privately funded Scaled Composites Tier One program in 2004, the commercial astronaut category was created.
 The next commercial program to achieve sub-orbital flight was Virgin Galactic's SpaceShipTwo program in 2018.
 Criteria for commercial astronaut status in other countries have yet to be made public.

 By 2021, with the substantial increase in commercial spaceflight—with the first suborbital passenger flight by both Virgin Galactic's SpaceShipTwo and Blue Origin's New Shepard in July, and with SpaceX's first orbital private spaceflight completed on September 18, 2021—the roles and functions of people going to space are expanding.
 Criteria for the broader designation "astronaut" has become open to interpretation.
 Even in the US alone, the "FAA, U.S. military and NASA all have different definitions of what it means to be designated as an 'astronaut' and none of them fit perfectly with the way Blue Origin or Virgin Galactic are doing business."
 It is even possible that by the FAA commercial astronaut definition, one company's July flight participants may receive FAA commercial astronaut wings while the other will not.
 SpaceNews reported that "Blue Origin awarded their version of astronaut wings" to the four participants of the first Blue Origin passenger flight but was unclear on whether these included the FAA astronaut designation.